 DR. HENRY MIXTER PENNIMAN

-Dr. Penniman, a faculty at Berea College, was particularly concerned by what he saw in the Southern Appalachians and in its people and was someone who had built up good relations with many of the people in the southeast corner of the state.
-He was a close observer of the culture and of the language and the wry humor of the people of the region.
+Dr. Penniman, as a faculty member was particularly concerned by life-style that he saw in the Southern Appalachians and in its toll on the people.
+As someone who had built up good relations with many of the people in the southeast corner of the state, he became a close observer of the culture and of the language and the wry humor of the people of the region.
 Not much was missed by Penniman, as seen in two tales both collected and somewhat concocted and, reportedly, recited by Penniman in public performances.
-These selections from the Berea Quarterly have surrogates in the archival record at Pine Mountain.
+These selections from the Berea Quarterly have surrogate copies in the archival records at Pine Mountain Settlement.